 Some examples of trespass to land/property by your neighbour include their straying animals intruding onto your land, extending a boundary onto your land, intrusion into your airspace.

 Nuisance is a legal term.
 It is an unreasonable use of land by your neighbour to your detriment.
 The causes of nuisance are wide-ranging and can include noise, leaks, smells, vibration, encroaching tree branches or roots from a tree, chemical pollution and immoral activities.

 Access to neighbouring land

-There may be circumstances in which you need permission to access your neighbours land or vice versa, for instance to carry out building works or repairs/improvements to the property.
+There may be circumstances in which you need permission to access your neighbour's land or vice versa, for example, to carry out building works or repairs/improvements to the property.
 Difficulties can also arise between neighbours when one already has right of access/way over a particular part of his neighbour’s property, but may be abusing that right.

 We are here to take the heat out of these difficult situations and to provide you with legal and practical solutions to help resolve what can become protracted, difficult and expensive disputes.

 Unlike many other disputes, neighbour disputes are often not about money.
 You may simply want to prevent your neighbour from doing something or, in the alternative, want to make them do something.
 This could range from telling your neighbour not to block up the drainpipe, not to build an extension or that they must pay half the cost of repairs to a fence or driveway.
 In these circumstances, you can obtain an injunction from the Court.